-Carmichael Water District‘s (District) top priority is to ensure the safety of its employees and customers as we face the evolving situation involving the COVID-19 virus.
-Customers should be assured that our water supplies are not affected by the COVID-19 virus, and the District will continue to serve our community 24/7.
-District staff will continue to monitor the situation and provide updates as needed.
+The District's top priority is to ensure the safety of our employees and customers as we move forward with reopening to the public.
+Customers should be assured that our water supplies are not affected by the COVID-19 virus, and the District will continue follow Federal, State and local health advisories as we serve our community.

 If you are having trouble paying your water bill, please contact Customer Service at 916-483-2452.

 Beginning on June 15, 2021, Board of Director meetings shall return to in-person format following Sacramento County guidelines.
 Any revisions to the guidelines following the June 15, 2021 statewide reopening will be incorporated.

 - California Department of Public Health face covering guidance will be followed.

 - Face coverings and sanitizer will be available for meeting attendees.

 - Seating is limited to practice social distancing, and available on a first-come, first-serve basis.